MaxiDonkey/DelphiHuggingFace/README.md

 ## Image object detection

+For more details about the `object-detection` task, check out its [dedicated page](https://huggingface.co/tasks/object-detection)!
+You will find examples and related materials.

 [DEtection TRansformer (DETR) model](https://huggingface.co/facebook/detr-resnet-50) trained end-to-end on COCO 2017 object detection (118k annotated images).
 The DETR model is an encoder-decoder transformer with a convolutional backbone.